By Steve Levine

 Detailed interview

-If you appear to qualify, the firm may schedule a longer call to go over your medical history, job duties, and where you lived and worked when Paraquat was used.
+If you appear to qualify, the firm may schedule a longer conversation to go over your medical history, job duties, and where you lived and worked when Paraquat was used.
 Family members often participate to help fill in details.

 Record collection